neondatabase/serverless/README.md

 There are two ways you can secure this.

 1. Set up nginx as a TLS proxy in front of `wsproxy`.
-Example shell commands to achieve this can be found in [DEPLOY.md](DEPLOY.md).
+Example shell commands to achieve this can be found in [DEPLOY.sh](DEPLOY.sh).
 Onward traffic to Postgres is not secured by this method, so Postgres should be running on the same machine or be reached over a private network.

 2. Use experimental pure-JS Postgres connection encryption via [subtls](https://github.com/jawj/subtls). **Please note that subtls is experimental software and this configuration is not suitable for use in production**.
 There's no need for nginx in this scenario, and the Postgres connection is encrypted end-to-end.
 You get this form of encryption if you set `neonConfig.useSecureWebSocket` to `false` and append `?sslmode=verify-full` (or similar) to your connection string.
 TLS version 1.3 must be supported by the Postgres back-end.